brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 | 8  | 10 | 1  | 0  | 0  |
 :::

 This revision updates wording.
-This revision also adds discussion of [the `this` pointer](#the-this-pointer), and extends the proposal to additional cover pointers (and not just references).
+This revision also adds discussion of [the `this` pointer](#the-this-pointer), and extends the proposal to additional cover `this` and arbitrary pointers (but only in certain contexts).

 # Introduction